WOHL-CD

 WOHL-CD (channel 35) is a low-power, Class A television station in Lima, Ohio, United States, affiliated with ABC and CBS.
-Owned by Block Communications, it is sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
+Owned by Gray Media, it is sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
 The two stations (and two repeaters)—which all operate under the collective banner of "Your Hometown Stations"—share studios on Rice Avenue northwest of downtown; WOHL-CD's transmitter is located on Saint Clair Avenue north of downtown.

 History

 The station signed on January 26, 1989, with the calls W67CA.
 It aired an analog signal on UHF channel 67 from a transmitter west of Cridersville in Auglaize County.
 The low-power outlet was initially an independent but joined Fox on October 9.
 In 1995, the station changed frequencies to UHF channel 25 while adopting the call sign WOHL-LP.

 W18BP launched on May 28, 1996, as a full-time repeater of this station.
 This was followed by another translator, W65DP, on September 22, 1998.
 W18BP broke off from the simulcast in 1999 and became low-power UPN affiliate WLQP-LP (that station eventually joined ABC when UPN closed in 2006).
 W65DP would follow suit in 2002, becoming CBS affiliate WLMO-LP.
 Also that year, channel 25 upgraded to Class A status with the call sign WOHL-CA. All three stations maintained facilities on South Central Avenue in Downtown Lima.

 On September 5, 2006, WOHL added MyNetworkTV as a secondary affiliate.
 It aired programming from the network Monday through Saturday nights from 11 p.m. to 1 a.m.
 Eventually, Saturday shows were dropped.

 Despite being a low-power station, WOHL would, by 2007, outrate long-dominant WLIO in the prime time ratings.
 This did not stop Fox from, later that year, entering into talks to move the network's programming to a WLIO subchannel, as despite WOHL's high ratings the network sought the increased reach of being on a full-power station.
 The talks led to WOHL suing in 2008 to block the talks; in a court testimony, WOHL owner Greg Phipps stated that "We won't be able to survive" if the station were stripped of its affiliation.
-The dispute was settled on November 29, when Phipps' company, Metro Video Productions, announced it would sell its stations (WOHL, WLQP, and WLMO) to West Central Ohio Broadcasting, a subsidiary of WLIO owner Block Communications.
+The dispute was settled on November 29, when Phipps' company, Metro Video Productions, announced it would sell its stations (WOHL, WLQP, and WLMO) to West Central Ohio Broadcasting, a subsidiary of WLIO's then owner Block Communications.
 While Block assumed operational control of all three after the sale's completion, it was initially stated there would be no consolidation of newscasts or facilities with WLIO.
 It was then stated some consolidation would take place with WOHL, WLQP, and WLMO being integrated into WLIO's studios on Rice Avenue.